-→ PROPOSITION 3: MULTIPLE VOICES - INCLUDING OPPOSITIONAL AND ANTA GONISTIC ONES - SHOULD BE INTEGRATED INTO REPRESENTATION PRACTICES
+→ PROPOSITION 3: MULTIPLE VOICES - INCLUDING OPPOSITIONAL AND ANTAGONISTIC ONES - SHOULD BE INTEGRATED INTO REPRESENTATION PRACTICES transformations).

-Contemporary identities are increasingly being referred to as multiple and competing subjectivities, produced by the condition of transmigration (not exclusively defined by migration, but also by the conditions of globalisation and digital transformations).
 In order to develop a postcolonial approach to representation practices and to communicate meaning to diversified publics, museums are required to recognise, include and unfold different perspectives and voices, and thus to represent as well as to address the multiplicity of the identities, experiences and subjectivities that characterise contemporary societies.